 Any of the above mentioned shoes capture your fancy?
 They might be prohibitively expensive, but the dedication, effort, craftsmanship and materials that go into their production make them a worthwhile investment for those rich enough to afford them.
-And don’t forget to check 10 most expensive cars in the world and 10 most expensive wrist watches in the world.
+And don’t forget to check Top 15 Most Expensive Cars in the World and Top 10 Most Expensive Bicycles in the World.